 Here are a few helpful ways to continue your MIT Scratch learning journey.

-- Scratch getting started tutorial: Discover how to get started, and the different block types.
+Learn to code with Scratch: Discover how to get started, and the different block types with this fun tutorial.